 FREE COURSE • CURRICULUM CONTENT • SKILL BUILDING

-Interaction design is essential to both user experience and user interaction design, but what topics do you actually need to know?
-In 5 days, go from Nielsen heuristics and interaction design principles to user states, touch targets, and material design for a complete product design introduction.
+Interaction design is essential to user experience, but what topics do you actually need to know?
+In 5 days, you'll cover everything from Nielsen heuristics and interaction design principles to user states, touch targets, and material design for a complete interaction design introduction.

 Leveraging Springboard's own UI/UX Design Career Track curriculum, we created this approachable 5-day course to make the foundations of interaction design accessible to everyone.

 1. Intro to Heuristics and Principles : Learn the difference between different design disciplines, the 10 rules-of-thumb that changes UI design, and how to pick principles for your own design practice.

 2. ID Common UI Elements : Learn the most comment elements you could utilize in your interaction point, and the HTML you should associate with each one.

 3. Common and Current UI Patterns : A primer on recognizing UI patterns and creating a design system for consistent experience.